 If you drive your car outside the UK but within the EU (eg, a day trip to France) or other European countries such as Andorra, Liechtenstein, Norway and Switzerland, an EU directive means you'll automatically get third-party only cover, even if you don't tell your insurer.

 This means you'll be driving legally but under the third-party extension of your policy, so your car won't be covered for damage or theft.
 This third-party cover applies even if you have comprehensive UK cover.
-But some policies come with full Europe-wide insurance, covering you across the continent.
+But some policies come with full Europe-wide insurance, covering you across the Continent.

 Our research shows some providers, including Direct Line, Churchill and Privilege, offer this free if you're only going for up to three days, but that's not a universal rule.
-You can be charged around £20-£30.
+You can be charged about £20-£30.

-If you extend your trip, you're likely to have to pay extra possibly around £15-£30 more.
+If you extend your trip, you're likely to have to pay extra – possibly around £15-£30 more.

-Don't forget about breakdown cover.
+And don't forget about breakdown cover.
 See our full Breakdown guide for more.